 Xtend UI is a bit complex, making it most suitable for advanced interfaces.
 If this is your use case, then go for it.
 However, if your project is fairly simple, then you’re likely better off choosing a simpler library from this list.

-In the table below, you can see a quick comparison of the explored libraries:
+In the table below, you can see a quick comparison of the libraries we explored in this guide:

 Tailwind CSS framework | Number of components | Dark mode support | Supported JS frameworks | Figma UI Kit | Best for |